sayaleedamle/property-finder/README.md

 ## Description

-This tool uses autogen to create agents.
-It accesses a LinkedIn page and gives the summary of the page.
+This tool uses autogen to create agents and uses tools.
+It suggests properties based on user input on savills.com

 ## Installation instructions